 Guides to help you use the library and find information.

-HOLLY is a good place to start to find information on a subject.
+HOLLY is a good place to start to find print books, ebooks and journal articles on a subject.
 You need to sign in to read the full text.
 Use your email address as your user name and your normal Harper password.
-If you are presented with a further login box when you want to access a full text link, again use your email address as your user name and your normal Harper password.

 Demonstration of a quick search on HOLLY for recent academic articles on a topic.

-This video demonstrates searching for an article in the Grocer as an example, but the same technique applies to any journal you can find on HOLLY
+This video demonstrates searching for an article just in the journal you are interested in.
+The technique applies to any journal you can find on HOLLY

 A key text for Land Management students, Scammell and Densham is on the Lexis Nexis database.
 This video shows you how to find it and log in.